Applicants

 The Competencies

-Work Experience Competencies (Competencies) are defined as observable and measurable skills, knowledge, abilities, motivations or traits required for professional registration that are demonstrated through the actions and behaviours of the applicant.
-29 Work Experience Competencies with generic (non-discipline specific Workplace Examples).
+An applicant using the system is required to select one example from their work history that best highlights an appropriate exposure level to a specific competency.
+Work Experience Competencies are defined as observable and measurable skills, knowledge, abilities, motivations, or traits required for professional registration that are demonstrated through the actions and behaviours of the applicant.

 Applicants will be asked to assess their level of competency for each competency provided on a six point rating scale (0-5).